 These states can provide longitudinal data regarding EPCS, proving that electronic or e-prescription tools are much more than an efficient and transparent method to prescribe; they’re also effective in the prevention against drug overdoses.
 Providing a “paper trail” of comprehensive medication history at providers’ and pharmacists’ fingertips, EPCS helps to inform and improve prescribing decisions and help reduce overprescribing, overuse, and resulting drug addiction.
 EPCS also improves the security of controlled substance prescriptions, helping to reduce fraud and diversion.
 This is underscored by the fact that e-prescribing is now part of the “Every Prescription Conveyed Securely” mandate.

 Upcoming EPCS State Mandate Deadlines

-Providers should be aware of upcoming deadlines and be proactive in preparation for these deadlines, as collection of materials may take several months unless you are using a third party that can expedite the process.
-As of June 1, 2021, these deadlines apply to the following states:
+Providers should be aware of upcoming deadlines and be proactive in preparation for these deadlines, as the collection of materials may take several months unless you are using a third party that can expedite the process.
+As of August 1, 2021, these deadlines apply to the following states:

 - Washington – September 30, 2021

 - New Hampshire – January 1, 2022

 - Utah – January 1, 2022

 Your healthcare institution should stay vigilant about state mandates.
 Follow your state’s guidelines to stay up to date.